top of page

 Compulsory Routines:

-Four of the seven competition jumps are Compulsory Routine jumps.
+Four of the seven competition jumps are compulsory-routine jumps.
 Each jump consists of three sequences of maneuvers determined by a draw prior to the start of competition.
 The team repeats the sequence of maneuvers as many times as they can while in the competition window.
 Scores are based on the team's flying style and number of grips they achieve.

 Watch Example Video